Registration / Re-registration

 Special circumstances

 Current regulations do not allow registration by a third party.
-If you are unable to register in person due to unavoidable circumstances, please contact the Registrar’s Office.
+If you are unable to register in person due to unforeseen circumstances, please contact the Registrar’s Office.

 Can I register by mail?